florian-h05/webrtc-sip-gw/README.md

 This gateway allows any SIP user of your Fritz!Box to perform calls with SIP over WebSocket, which is unsupported by the Fritz!Box.

-Please note that this might also work for other SIP servers, however this container is developed for and tested with AVM Fritz!Boxes.
+Please note that this very likely will also work for other SIP servers, however, we develop for and test with AVM Fritz!Box only.

 ## Important Information

-To connect to the SIP over WebSocket from mobile clients like Android & iOS, it is required that you use TLS. webrtc-sip-gw will enable it’s internal TLS by default and therefore requires a certificate, but you can disable the internal TLS if you want to use a proxy like nginx instead.
+To connect to the SIP over WebSocket from mobile clients like Android & iOS, it is required that you use TLS. webrtc-sip-gw will enable its internal TLS by default and therefore requires a certificate, but you can disable the internal TLS if you want to use a proxy like _nginx_ instead.

-The Docker container will automatically configure IP address and hostname/domain name for the webrtc-sip-gw, however in some cases (e.g. with multiplce NICs) this auto-configuration may pick the "wrong" settings.
+The Docker container will automatically configure IP address and hostname/domain name for the webrtc-sip-gw, however, in some cases (e.g. with multiple NICs) this autoconfiguration may pick the "wrong" settings.
-Set the `MY_IP` and `MY_DOMAIN` environment variables in the `environment` section of the docker-compose file to override the auto-configured values.
+Set the `MY_IP` and `MY_DOMAIN` environment variables in the `environment` section of the docker-compose file to override the autoconfigured values.

 ### Internal TLS